-The final Mantle card to make the list is his ‘66 Topps.
+The final Mantle card to make a list is his ‘66 Topps.
 It’s another strong option, featuring an image of the Yankees legend with a bat held ready in both hands.
-Team logos are on show, while his name and position are found at the bottom in a small red box.
+Team logos are on show, while his name and position are in a small red box at the bottom.

-As with almost every Mantle card from the ‘60s, you can expect prices to be pretty high, especially when looking at copies that have managed to achieve a good grade.
-The addition of a strong image in the ‘66 set is enough to help it to stand out, while it normally suffers from centering issues that plague most Topps cards from the era.
+As with almost every Mantle card from the ‘60s, you can expect prices to be pretty high, especially when looking at copies that have achieved a good grade.
+Adding a strong image in the ‘66 set is enough to help it stand out, while it normally suffers from centering issues that plague most Topps cards from the era.

 A legend for both the Minnesota Twins and the California Angels, Rod Carew played in 18 straight All-Star Games (1967–1984) and led the AL in hits three times.
-It’s true that he achieved most of his success in the ‘70s, but Carew’s baseball card appearances stretch from the mid-1960s to the junk wax era in the mid-1980s.
+He indeed achieved most of his success in the ‘70s, but Carew’s baseball card appearances stretch from the mid-1960s to the junk wax era in the mid-1980s.

 The 1967 Set is a twin card featuring Hank Allen along with Carew, with a couple of printed signatures found next to the profile pictures of each player.
 The combination of a yellow background and red writing make it one of the more recognizable options from the era, while the players are noted as A-League Rookie Stars.
 As with the others, PSA 9 grades are valuable, regularly selling for a four-figure fee.

 His RC makes it onto the list as one of the better options from the latter half of the decade.
 In fact, it’s one of the most valuable overall, with mint versions selling for over $25,000 at auction.
-As with the card above, it’s a duo rookie, with pitcher Jerry Koosman featured alongside Ryan in a couple of profile shots.
+As with the card above, it’s a duo rookie, with pitcher Jerry Koosman featured alongside Ryan in several profile shots.